COSC203 Web, Databases, and Networks

 frontend and backend

 The back-end (or server-side) manages the logic, processing, and database interactions.
-It recieves HTTP requests from the front-end, processes them, and sends back any results.
+It receives HTTP requests from the front-end, processes them, and sends back any results.
 These interactions often occur through a RESTful API that supports CRUD (Create, Read, Update, Delete) operations on a database, to store, retrieve, update, or delete data as needed.

 In this lab we will build 2 backends.
 The first with PocketBase, and the second we will build form scratch using Node, Express, and MySQL.